EmelieMarkkanen/make-it-sew/README.md

 Serveral other features could be added to Make it Sew to create further value for users.
 These are some of the features I would like to add in the future.

+### Preview of posted pattern
+When posting a pattern a user would be able to view a preview of the pattern, before it's been approved by a site admin.
+This would only be available to that specific user.

 ### Download PDF button
 A way for users to download the pdf of a sewing pattern that have been uploaded.
 This has been added to the Make it Sew backlog milestone, because Cloudinary that is used for storage solution don't support PDF downloads for safety reasons.
 Comment on this can be read in the [user story issue](https://github.com/EmelieMarkkanen/make-it-sew/issues/40).